Scottish Premiership things to watch

 Rangers have a tough run of fixtures as they seek to get their season back on track with Hibs at Ibrox on Wednesday and a trip to Dundee United soon to follow.

-Questions have been asked of Rangers in 2022 and they are yet to come up with the right answers.
+Questions have been asked of them in 2022 and they are yet to come up with the right answers.